 In 1948 colleagues from all universities and several from the Department of Post-War Reconstruction with expertise in history, law, economics, politics, sociology and statistics gathered to discuss areas of interest which might sit comfortably under the umbrella of advanced research in the Social Sciences and to consider potential overlap with the School of Pacific Studies.

-They emphasised the importance of teamwork among disciplines and universities, together with the encouragement of visiting academics from outside Australia.
+They emphasised the importance of teamwork among disciplines and universities, as wella s encouraging visiting academics from outside Australia.
 Some matters were of particular concern.
 Were strong links between the new university and government departments desirable?
 Was there a danger that the Commonwealth government, which provided the funding, would seek to direct what was to be researched?
 The participants resolved to preserve as much independence in research as possible.

 Participants generally agreed to dismiss the teaching of languages as being more suitable for undergraduates but endorsed the proposal that business records be included in the archival interests of the university.
 Most contributions, even from the most senior academics, were little more than general comments, although historian Manning Clark was among those who suggested specific subjects for research.

-Another Melbourne historian, (Charles) Manning Hope Clark (3 March 1915 – 23 May 1991) had studied at the Universities of Melbourne and Oxford before coming home to take up the position of Senior Lecturer in History at the University of Melbourne.
+(Charles) Manning Hope Clark (1915–1991) had studied at the Universities of Melbourne and Oxford before coming home to take up the position of Senior Lecturer in History at the University of Melbourne.
 Clark recommended the completion of Historical Records of Australia begun by Dr Frederick Watson, in addition to a history journal concentrating exclusively on Australia, and the publication of a multi-volume History of Australia.
 A Commonwealth-wide committee on historical research in Australia would, he suggested, deal with the standardisation of methods of reference, the prevention of duplication in research, and would play a useful role in keeping Australians informed of advances in other universities, particularly in those overseas.
 Clark was later to become a staff member of the ANU, working on aspects of the very projects he suggested.

-Several other Conference attendees were later to occupy important posts at the ANU, among then Sir John Crawford who was later Vice-Chancellor and Chancellor, Professor Percy Partridge (Government and Public Administration) Professor Geoffrey Sawer (Law) and Professor John La Nauze (History).
+Several other Conference attendees were later to occupy important posts at the ANU, among them Sir John Crawford who was later Vice-Chancellor and Chancellor, Professor Percy Partridge (Government and Public Administration), Professor Geoffrey Sawer (Law) and Professor John La Nauze (History).